-Technology helps children become not only independent workers, but also to cooperate within a group.
-They are given the opportunity to plan and produce a range of products.
-Some permanent examples of these can be found in the school grounds along the woodland trail.
+Art and Technology help children become not only independent workers, but also to cooperate within a group.
+They are given the opportunity to be creative in many ways and forms; to plan and produce a range of pieces and products.